Clear Vision, Here YOu COme

 It is a myth that astigmatism is worsened (or caused) by screen use or poor lighting.
 In fact, most patients who suffer from this common eye imperfection are born with astigmatism.

-Astigmatism can also be caused by an eye injury.
+An eye injury can also cause astigmatism.
 Learn more about eye injury prevention on our blog post about Workplace Eye Safety Month.

-Astigmatism is most often treated with prescription eyewear or contact lenses.
 In some cases, however, it can be treated with surgery.
-A surgery to correct astigmatism changes the shape of the cornea so light refracts correctly onto the retina.
+Corrective surgery for astigmatism changes the shape of the cornea, making it possible for light to refract correctly onto the retina.

 Diagnosis and Treatment from Our Eye Doctors in Iowa City